zenml-io/zenml/docs/book/getting-started/examples.md

 ## YouTube Tutorials

 If you're a visual learner, then the [official ZenML YouTube channel](https://www.youtube.com/c/ZenML) is the place to go.
 It features tutorials, community meetups, and various other annoucements regarding the product.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RlBjci8iHxU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+## Blog

+The [ZenML Blog](https://blog.zenml.io/) is regularly updated with in-depth tutorials.
+Filtering with the [zenml tag](https://blog.zenml.io/tag/zenml/) is the best way to find relevant tutorials and read at leisure.

-##
+## Slack

+If you're missing a starting point, join the [Slack community](https://zenml.io/slack-invite) and let us know!